I’m sharing some tag art for Xyron today. Thanks for visiting!

 Lots of stenciling adds interest over the tags and the book papers.
 I added corrugated cardboard to the base of the flower tag, and embossed the word ‘Dream’ on the butterfly tag.
 To pull them together, I added some silver metal bits on each.

-If you’d like to learn more about the techniques I use working with Distress Inks, Dylusions Ink Sprays, and more…. check out my online class with Craftsy.
-It comes with lifetime access and a money-back guarantee!
-It’s called Inventive Ink: Colorful Mixed Media Effects.
+If you’d like to learn more about the techniques I use working with Distress Inks and more…. check out my online class with Craftsy.
+It’s called Inventive Ink: Colorful Mixed Media Effects and it comes with lifetime access and a money-back guarantee.

 Newsletter subscribers receive an automatic discount code for the class, so sign up here for the newsletter if interested.
 Here’s a 2-minute preview video: